nikimacm/milestone-1-salazar/README.md

 * Generate leads by asking visitors to subscribe to a monthly newsletter.

 * Produce a site which is easily accessible on all sizes, mobile devices and browsers.

+#### User Requirements and expectations

+* A fast loading time.

+* A website which is clear and easy to navigate.

+* Recognisable format, no surprises.

+* A well designed, aesthetically pleasing user interface.

+* The ability to make a decision based on site content.

+* A means to contact business owners directly for a more personal experience.